Tag Archive: buying trucking software

 Integrated trucking accounting software centralizes communication, so everyone can get updates in real-time through EDI, ELDs, driver dispatch applications, and more.
 Drivers know where they need to be, shippers know when their shipments are and will arrive, and you know everyone’s on the same page.

-When all of your trucking company data is housed in a single software system, resolving issues with drivers or shippers becomes significantly faster.
-Got a billing question?
-A shipment delay?
-A truck is broken down?
-Instead of switching between spreadsheets or platforms and calling five people to get an answer, resolving issues is distilled into a few quick responses.
 Let’s take the example of a truck broken down halfway to the delivery point.
 The driver can simply transmit a message from their ELD which hits the software system.
 Use the dispatch routines to hook the load to a different truck, which alerts the other driver.
 An EDI or an API alert is sent off to the shipper so they know where their load is at.

 When you’re able to quickly resolve issues, your reputation as a standup trucking company grows, and so does your business.